DarinVerheijke/vulnerabilities_catalog/wetseb/dataset/README.md

 There is an online version (GoogleDoc) of the main dataset [on here](https://bit.ly/3fyOgBD).
 The online version has no formulas, and no additional sheets.

+A dataset containing the contract addresses and the Etherscan pulled source codes can be found [on here](https://drive.google.com/file/d/1r4didSrIRc_0pJn629rmOgVXmrj6comp/view?usp=sharing).

 Any questions please contact us, the authors (our email is on the paper).